Case Studies Morgan Olson, LLC

-Less than 10 years ago, Morgan Olson’s Michigan facility was manufacturing 100% of the company’s step van orders.
-As the preferred walk-in step van body company with plants at full capacity, Morgan Olson needed to grow to meet customers’ needs and protect team members’ work-life balance, and focused its site selection on Kentucky, North Carolina, Ohio, and Virginia.
-This major expansion project represented the company’s fourth expansion in the last six years.
+Just over 10 years ago, Morgan Olson’s Michigan facility was manufacturing 100% of the company’s step van orders.
+As the preferred walk-in step van body company with plants at full capacity, Morgan Olson needed to grow to meet customer needs and protect the work-life balance of team members.
+In 2019, the company focused its site selection on Kentucky, North Carolina, Ohio, and Virginia for this major project representing the company’s fourth expansion in six years.

 The Virginia Solution

-Morgan Olson was seriously considering a location in Virginia, but the specific site under review ultimately did not meet the company’s requirements for a project of this size.
-Just as Morgan Olson leadership was turning its attention back to the competing states, Virginia officials learned that IKEA planned to shut down its 925,000-square-foot facility in Danville-Pittsylvania County, the company’s only manufacturing site in the U.S.—resulting in an expected loss of approximately 300 jobs.
-This closure would further devastate a region that was hard hit by the loss of textile manufacturing and has made great strides to rebound economically.
+Morgan Olson was seriously considering a location in Virginia, but the specific site under review ultimately did not meet the company’s requirements for a project of its size.
+Just as Morgan Olson leadership was turning its attention back to competing states, Virginia officials learned that IKEA planned to shut down its 925,000-square-foot facility in Danville-Pittsylvania County—the company’s only manufacturing site in the U.S.—resulting in the loss of approximately 300 jobs.
+This closure would further devastate a region that was hard hit by the loss of textile manufacturing and had made great strides to rebound economically.
 A few phone calls were made, and Morgan Olson was flown by state plane to Danville-Pittsylvania County to tour the site.
 Wheels were put in motion in record time, and the company decided the IKEA plant could be the perfect fit for its expansion.

 Innovative Workforce Solutions

-Virginia demonstrated an unprecedented commitment to providing custom support to ensure the company’s long-term success in Virginia.
-Morgan Olson will receive support from the Virginia Talent Accelerator Program, a world-class workforce initiative created by VEDP in collaboration with the Virginia Community College System, with funding support from the Governor’s administration and the Virginia General Assembly.
-Launched in 2019, the program accelerates new facility start-ups through the direct delivery of recruitment and training services that are fully customized to a company’s unique products, processes, equipment, standards, and culture.
+Out of the gate, Virginia demonstrated its commitment to ensure Morgan Olson’s long-term success in Virginia.
+The company received custom support to hire and train 703 employees from the Virginia Talent Accelerator Program, a world-class workforce initiative created by VEDP in collaboration with the Virginia Community College System, with funding support from the Governor’s administration and the Virginia General Assembly.
+Launched in 2019, the program accelerates new facility start-ups through direct delivery of recruitment and training services that are fully customized to a company’s unique products, processes, equipment, standards, and culture.
 All program services are provided at no cost to qualified new and expanding companies as an incentive for job creation.

-The company began interviewing former IKEA employees for professional staff positions in November 2019.
-Around the same time, a team of expert instructional designers from the Virginia Talent Accelerator Program and Danville Community College traveled to Morgan Olson’s plant in Loudon, Tennessee, to gain an understanding of the processes, best practices, and training needs for the new Virginia operation.
+Morgan Olson began interviewing former IKEA employees for professional staff positions just after the announcement in November 2019.
+Around the same time, a team of expert instructional designers from the Virginia Talent Accelerator Program and Danville Community College traveled to Morgan Olson’s plant in Loudon, Tennessee to gain an understanding of the processes, best practices, and training needs for the new Virginia operation.
 The team returned in early 2020 to gather more detailed information and capture video footage of workers performing assembly tasks.
-This film will be utilized in process training classes that provide new hires with a clear understanding of the sequence, purpose, tools, materials, components, hazards, and quality considerations in each step of the company’s manufacturing process.
-Trainees also learn Morgan Olson’s unique process terminology.
+This film is utilized in process training classes that provide new hires with a clear understanding of the sequence, purpose, tools, materials, components, hazards, and quality considerations in each step of the company’s manufacturing process, as well as Morgan Olson’s unique process terminology.

 A New Legacy

-Southern Virginia boasts a rich legacy of manufacturing and offers world-class training institutions that are partnering with the company to create specific programs to prepare its new workforce.
-Morgan Olson’s investment will further bolster this 21st-century industry sector in the region and the Commonwealth for many years to come.
+Southern Virginia boasts a rich legacy of manufacturing and offers world-class training institutions that partner with the company to create specific programs to prepare a workforce pipeline for the future.
+Morgan Olson’s investment has strengthened this 21st-century industry in the region and the Commonwealth for many years to come.